-12. Once all of these have had any Facebook code removed, you can click on Save, and your much more lightweight Facebook Pixel installation will now be complete and should be up and running.
+- Once all the relevant codes filled in, you can click on Save, and your much more lightweight Facebook Pixel installation will now be complete and should be up and running.
 Congratulations!

 "I had a conversion but I don't see it in my analytics"

 What you need to keep in mind is that Google Analytics isn't a perfect application.
 It gets it right most of the time, but on rare occasions things don't work as they should.
 This is extremely frustrating, and as a business that cares about accurate data we share that frustration.